 How long we keep your personal data

 Personal data from our data subjects is retained in line with our data retention policy.
-The Group keeps most data for 7 years, which covers the 6 years by law in which we have to keep certain information for a minimum of 6 years plus the current year.
+The Group keeps most data for seven years, which covers the six years by law in which we have to keep certain information for a minimum of 6 years plus the current year.
 Personal data that is no longer necessary to be kept under the Group’s data retention policy will be deleted.
 Under the Group’s data retention policy, there are certain exemptions in relation to financial data and health data.
 A copy of the Group’s data retention policy can be made available upon request.

 You have the following rights in relation to personal data held on you by the Group: